Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The Annapurna Circuit Trek with Annapurna Base Camp is a four-week adventure in the Annapurna Region of Nepal.
 It is situated in central Nepal, within the Annapurna Conservation Area.
 This trek combines the famous Annapurna Circuit, Poonhill, Machhapuchhre Base Camp, and Annapurna Base Camp.
 Thus, it offers you stunning views of the Himalayas and the chance to explore local villages and cultures.
 You will start the trek in Bhulbhule, walking through villages like Chame, Pisang, and Manang, where you can see Buddhist temples and prayer flags.

 Along the way, you will get breathtaking views of the Annapurna range, including peaks like Annapurna I, Machapuchare, Dhaulagiri, and Manaslu.
-It is highly famous for the Thorung La Pass, the highest point at 5,416 meters, and the holy Muktinath Temple.
+It is highly famous for the Thorong La Pass, the highest point at 5,416 m, and the holy Muktinath Temple.
 The climb to Poonhill will reward you with an amazing sunrise view of the Annapurna and Dhaulagiri mountains.
 With this adventure, you will pass through many traditional villages inhabited by different groups such as Gurung, Magar, and Thakali.
 These places offer you a chance to immerse yourself in unique Tibetan-inspired Buddhist culture.

 The trek has gained popularity because of its stunning natural beauty, the variety of landscapes, and the cultural experiences it offers.
 Its starting point is in Bhulbhule, which you can reach by a drive from Kathmandu or Pokhara.
 It starts from Bhulbhule, which can be reached by driving from Kathmandu or Pokhara.
 From there, you will hike through beautiful villages and forests, gaining altitude gradually up to Annapurna Base Camp and then taking the ACT route.
 This 27-day trek is perfect for experienced trekkers as it is full of challenges, beautiful scenery, cultural experiences, and amazing mountain views.